Maesimt/articles/readme.md

 ```
 * Notes : `Ok` and `Err` are type constructor for the Result type.

-### FP-TS
+### fp-ts

-In FP-TS they use the same concept has Elm and Haskell.
+In fp-ts they use the same concept has Elm and Haskell.
 They define an `Either` type like this :

 ```typescript